butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 # Update Log:
+## 1.14.0
+* Use rotation limit to replace IK Pole Bone
+* Change Daz model's arm rest difference degree from 10 to 8

 ## 1.13.0
 * Add Euler setting for forearm's rotation
 * Fix a bug when loading IK states from vmd file.